laurens-b/recras-wordpress-plugin/readme.txt

 3. The Recras blocks in Gutenberg

 == Changelog ==

+= 4.2.0 =
+* Add localised country list (in contact forms) when the WordPress language is set to Swedish
+* Fix default country for contact forms when the WordPress language is set to one of the following: Dutch (Belgium), English (Ireland), German (Austria)

 = 4.1.8 =
 * Fix empty package list after selecting and deselecting a package during online booking